-Fig. 7.8 The Mail Merge Recipients dialog box Editing the Mail Merge Recipients list It will be easier for you to see each complete student record when you edit the Mail Merge Recipients list so that you can more easily make changes to any of the seven fields in each record.
-There are a couple of things you can do to achieve this.
-Changing the shape of the window (Resizing the window) Grab the Title Bar at the top of the window (Fig. 7.8) to move the whole window on the screen over to the left; then use the mouse to grab the resize tool in the lower right corner of the window (Fig. 7.8) and drag to the right as far as necessary till you can see all 7 columns of data Resizing the column widths Move the mouse pointer between any two column headers (Fig. 7.8) till the cursor becomes a cross hair, then hold down the left mouse button and drag right or left to make the column wider or narrower depending on the data in the column Changing the order of the fields (columns) in the list Use the mouse to grab any column header (such as Home Contact) and drag to the right or left to where you want to reposition the column, then drop the column header in place Entering the data for the remaining records in the Address List database You are going to enter the data for just 9 more records (making a total of 10).
+Fig. 7.9 The reorganized Mail Merge Recipients list Move the mouse pointer between the Home Contact and Student First Name column headers (Fig. 7.9) till the cursor becomes a cross hair, then hold down the left mouse button and drag to the right an inch or two at least to make the column wider Do the same for the Address Line 1 and City columns Now move the mouse pointer between the City and State column headers till the cursor becomes a cross hair, then hold down the left mouse button and drag to the left to make the column narrower Do the same for the Zip Code column After you've finished using these layout tools, you can now go ahead and start to enter data for more address list records.
+Entering the data for the remaining records in the Address List database You are going to enter the data for just 9 more records (making a total of 10).
 With a real class, you would enter as many sets of address data as you have students in your class.
 So feel free, if you are a practicing teacher, to add as many records as you need for your class.
 You will shortly be merging this data with a form letter.
-In the Mail Merge Recipients dialog box, in the lower left section of the window, click on the name of the Address List Data Source (Fig. 7.9), then click on the Edit... button
+Later you'll be using an already existing database to create form letters for a larger class of students.
+This exercise is just to show you how you can create an address list database, or any database, from scratch using Word's Mail Merge function.
+In the Mail Merge Recipients dialog box, in the lower left section of the window, first click on the name of the Address List.mdb Data Source (Fig. 7.10), then click on the Edit... button

-Fig. 7.9 Mail Merge Recipients dialog box after resizing In the data entry dialog box that pops up on the screen (Fig. 7.10), click on New Entry
+Fig. 7.10 Adding more recipients to the Address List.mdb database In the Edit Data Source dialog box that pops up on the screen (Fig. 7.11), click on New Entry

-Fig. 7.10 Entering data for a new record Type in the data for a new record-as before, make up the data and type the data for each field in the appropriate data entry box, starting with the name of a parent or other Home Contact, hit Tab, then type a Student First Name, and so on across the database table Make up sets of data for at least nine student address records, clicking on the New Entry button after you complete the entries for each record or simply hit the Tab key after you finish typing the entry for the last field in a record After you have entered the data for nine records, click on OK You'll be asked now if you want to save the data you have just entered into the database (Fig. 7.11).
+Fig. 7.11 Entering data for a new record Type in the data for a new record-as before, make up the data and type the data for each field in the appropriate data entry box, starting with the name of a parent or other Home Contact, hit Tab, then type a Student First Name, and so on across the database table Make up sets of data for at least nine student address records, clicking on the New Entry button after you complete the entries for each record or simply hit the Tab key after you finish typing the entry for the last field in a record After you have entered the data for nine records, click on OK You'll be asked now if you want to save the data you have just entered into the database (Fig. 7.12).